hjohn/Dirk/README.markdown

 In order to discover dependencies automatically, we have to create the Injector slightly differently:

-    Injector injector = new Injector(true);
+    Injector injector = Injectors.autoDiscovering();

 Now we can get an instance of `BookShop` without any further dependencies needing to be registered:

     BookShop bookShop = injector.getInstance(BookShop.class);

 Under the hood, the Injector will notice there is no `BookShop` injection candidate registered.
 However, by analyzing the `BookShop` class it sees that it can be instantiated with a Constructor that requires a `CreditCardPaymentProcessor` -- unfortunately, there is also no `CreditCardPaymentProcessor` registered.
 The Injector then recursively analyzes the `CreditCardPaymentProcessor` class, and registers this class with itself as it noticed that it can be simply instantiated with a default constructor.